 Just like Facebook groups, researching topic ideas on forums is like conducting a focus group with an audience validating your questions.

-Here's a simple way you can find forums in your niche (we'll show you the search strings to use and other forums search engines when we talk about content promotion.
-Click here to be notified when the post is live)
+We'll show you the search strings to use and other forums search engines when we talk about content promotion:

 We used "cooking" + "forums"